ryankschultze/hpguppi_daq/README.md

 The `$ ./configure` step determines which threads are compiled and indeed available for deployment.

-- [`--with-libsla`](https://github.com/scottransom/pyslalib) is required for MJD time calculations.
+- [`--with-sla-lib`](#slahttpsgithubcomscottransompyslalib) is required for MJD time calculations.
+Provide the directory containing the library.

-- [`--with-libblade`](https://github.com/luigifcruz/blade) will enable BLADE related threads.
+- [`--with-blade`](#bladehttpsgithubcomluigifcruzblade) will enable BLADE related threads.
 For this `CXX=g++-10` should be set.
+Provide the installation directory of BLADE (-Dprefix defaults to /usr/local).

 - `--with-cuda-include` required to compile BLADE related C-API.

-- [`--with-libxgpu`](https://github.com/GPU-correlators/xGPU) will enable xGPU related threads.
+- [`--with-xgpu`](https://github.com/GPU-correlators/xGPU) will enable xGPU related threads.
+Provide the compilation directory (i.e. xGPU/src).

-- [`--with-libuvh5`](https://github.com/MydonSolutions/uvh5c99) will enable UVH5 related threads, if xGPU is enabled as that, currently, is the only scenario in which UVH5 is used.
+- [`--with-uvh5`](https://github.com/MydonSolutions/uvh5c99) will enable UVH5 related threads.
+Provide the compilation directory (i.e. uvh5c99/build).

 Thereafter, `$ make` compiles the threads into `$ ./.libs/hpguppi_daq.so`.